NanoMetaML/template/README.md

 ## Setup Clearml

 Go to [clear.ml](https:\\clear.ml) and setup an account.
 Then email Blake to get access to the NanoML workspace.
+You'll need to be invitied to the NanoML workspace and then use your credentials from the workspace when you run `clearml-init` for the first time.

 Now, you're ready to start developing your own NanoML projects using this template.